Developing Love and Compassion

 - Reversed interest – instead of causing others to be interested in spiritual matters, we cause them to be interested in worldly affairs.
 [Note: In other versions of Namkapel’s text, reversed interest is explained as involving ourselves with the property and affairs of the Triple Gem in general and specifically of the Sangha community in order to win friends, rather than in bringing all beings to the state of a Buddha.]

 - Reversed rejoicing – instead of rejoicing in all the good qualities of the Buddha, Dharma and Sangha, we rejoice when people we don’t like meet difficult circumstances.
 Or our enemy falls down and we say, “Good, he deserved it!”

-- Reversed patience Rather than for spiritual matters, we have patience for negative activities.
+- Reversed patience – rather than for spiritual matters, we have patience for negative activities.
 We’re willing to put up with difficulties to get ahead in some negative way, but we don’t have the patience to handle the difficulties that come up in spiritual training.
-[In other versions of Namkapel’s text, reversed interest is explained more specifically as patience for our disturbing attitudes and emotions, rather than for those who become angry toward us.]
+[In other versions of Namkapel’s text, reversed patience is explained more specifically as patience for our disturbing attitudes and emotions, rather than for those who become angry toward us.]

 - Reversed taste – instead of wishing for a taste of the Dharma teachings, we want to taste all sorts of worldly things that have a perishable basis and don’t last at all.

 (16) Don’t be intermittent.
 To practice one day, give up the next, and then go back again, not only is something we need to avoid when training our attitudes.
 Even on a worldly level, if we are intermittent and don’t have sustained effort, we are not going to accomplish anything.